Stud Dog Issue: Blood in a Dog's SemenLast updated: Oct 26, 2020 by Dr. Marty Greer and the Revival Education Team

 - Other cells in the ejaculate - red blood cells usually indicate either trauma to the penis or prostate disease (benign prostatic hypertrophy or hyperplasia) or white blood cells indicating an infection.

 - Sperm longevity - adding extender to the ejaculate, keeping the sample refrigerated, and looking at how many sperm swim when they warm up will help indicate how long the sperm will live in the dam's reproductive tract.
 This correlates with fertility.

 Prostate Issues or InjuryWhen collecting semen, you first get the pre-seminal fraction which is usually clear.
-Then you get the sperm fraction which should be milky white, and lastly the prostatic fraction which adds volume to semen and pushes the sperm forward.
+Then you get the second sperm fraction which should be milky white, and third, the prostatic fraction which adds volume to semen and pushes the sperm forward.
 The prostatic fraction is the last fraction given and is put in during the tie.
 In the case of a prostate issue or infection, this fraction often contains blood.

 Injury, usually from fighting, is another cause of blood in a dog's semen.
 However, this is usually temporary and we worry more about scar tissue in the testicle than infection.
 When dogs come into heat, they can become grouchy.
 Some will snap or fight with friends that they normally get along with.
 If a male dog gets bit, we need to prevent any infection, especially if the scrotum is damaged.
 These males should be started on an antibiotic and monitored to be sure they recover.

 Also, females in season cause males to become very stressed and will pace, pant, tear at fencing and can fight.
 Males can injure themselves trying to get to the female.

 DiagnosisWhen diagnosing the cause of blood in the semen, first we rule out Brucellosis for our own peace of mind.

 - If the testicle itself is sore, Brucellosis must be ruled out.
 Often the RAST test is ran in the clinic to confirm Brucellosis negative.